-You can deduct the employer-equivalent portion of your self-employment tax in figuring your adjusted gross income.
-If you're unsure of how to do this, a tax professional may be able to help.
+You can deduct the employer-equivalent portion of your selfemployment tax in figuring your adjusted gross income.

 JOB HUNTING

 In December 2017, with the passing of the Tax Cuts and Jobs Act, many deductions including the option to deduct job search expenses were suspended or eliminated from 2018 to 2025.
 Also, as part of the 2017 tax law, taxpayers will not be able to deduct moving expenses starting in 2018 through 2025.
 An exception is that taxpayers who are members of the military on active duty who move as part of an order can deduct certain costs of getting themselves, their family, and goods to the new area, and this includes parking fees, tolls, and 16¢ per mile.